Today we will be looking at two of Dyson’s cheaper offerings to cordless vacuum cleaners – the Dyson V6 and V7.

 If you’re asking why nobody knows except maybe the marketing people in Dyson, but one thing is for sure, the V7 solves some of the issues that plague the Dyson V6.

-You can say that the V7 is a Hybrid of the V6 and V8 – having the dust cup and max toggle switch of the V8 with a slight upgrade in the motor and battery.
+The V7 is a Hybrid of the V6 and V8.
+It has the dustcup and max switch of the V8 with a slight upgrade in the motor and battery.

 Run time is up to a more respectable 30 minutes, but that’s with the non-motorized tools like the brush tool.